-An important decision you will make about your care is choosing a doctor and team that has the expertise to treat PV.
+An important decision you will make is choosing a doctor and team that has the expertise to treat PV.
 It's critical to feel confident in the people who are treating you and to be able to communicate with them.
-Remember you can always seek a second opinion or change doctors if your situation changes and you need a different level of care.
+You can always seek a second opinion or change doctors if your situation changes and you need a different level of care.